Abrar2652/Abrar2652.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
 subtitle: AI Researcher and Multidisciplinary Scientist # <a href='#'>Affiliations</a>.
 Address.
 Contacts.
-Moto.
+Motto.
 Etc.

 profile:
   name: Md Abrar Jahin